wix-incubator/wix-code-docs/wix-data-v2/wix-data-v2/Items/guides/data-items-1-intro.md

 It's important to note the following points before starting to code:

-+ The maximum size of an item you can save to a collection is 500 kb.
+- The maximum size of an item you can save to a collection is 500 kb.
-+ We don't recommend updating a data item more than once per second.
+- We don't recommend updating a data item more than once per second.
-+ When using data retrieval functions such as [`queryDataItems()`](https://www.wix.com/velo/reference/wix-data-v2/items/querydataitems) or [`getDataItem()`](https://www.wix.com/velo/reference/wix-data-v2/items/getdataitem) following an update to a collection's data, the data retrieved may not yet contain the most recent changes.
+- When using data retrieval functions such as [`queryDataItems()`](https://www.wix.com/velo/reference/wix-data-v2/items/querydataitems) or [`getDataItem()`](https://www.wix.com/velo/reference/wix-data-v2/items/getdataitem) following an update to a collection's data, the data retrieved may not yet contain the most recent changes.
 See [Wix Data and Eventual Consistency](https://www.wix.com/velo/reference/wix-data-v2/eventual-consistency) for more information and instructions for overriding this.
+- When your site makes a data request, it may take some time to receive a response.
+Wix Data places limits on how long a response can take before the [request times out](https://dev.wix.com/docs/develop-websites/articles/databases/wix-data/data-api/working-with-wix-data#request-timeouts).
+If the response time exceeds this limit, Wix Data returns an error instead of the intended result.
-+ When querying Wix App Collections, check which fields can be filtered in the relevant collection field article.
+- When querying Wix App Collections, check which fields can be filtered in the relevant collection field article.
-+ Updating a data item replaces the existing item entirely.
+- Updating a data item replaces the existing item entirely.
 If the existing item had fields with values and those fields aren't included in the updated item, the values in those properties are lost.
-+ Aggregations can't be performed on Wix App collections.
+- Aggregations can't be performed on Wix App collections.
-+ After connecting external database collections to a Wix site using the [External Database Connections API](https://www.wix.com/velo/reference/wix-data-v2/externaldatabaseconnections), you can use the Data Items API to manage and retrieve data from those collections as if they were Wix Data collections.
+- After connecting external database collections to a Wix site using the [External Database Connections API](https://www.wix.com/velo/reference/wix-data-v2/externaldatabaseconnections), you can use the Data Items API to manage and retrieve data from those collections as if they were Wix Data collections.